Conveniently print at home in minutes

 Beyond that, goals aren’t my thing.
 But I’m not against them.
 They can be great fuel to propel you forward to where you want to go.
 I also believe you can skip goal setting and still follow/do what’s important to you through your values and intentions without the pressure of achievement.

-If you do set goals, have them flow out of your intentions.
 Since goals focus on an outcome, make sure they are specific and measurable, with a timeline attached to them.

 Here’s an example to get the juices flowing: